Xanor. Drug and Patient Information. Dosage. Overdose. Generic or Brand Xanor. For Professionals and Consumers.

 Nifedipine (Adalat, Procardia)

-Other central nervous system depressants such as Valium and Demerol
+Other central nervous system depressants such as this sedative and Demerol

 Special information if you are pregnant or breastfeeding when taking Xanor